section-engineering-education/engineering-education/articles/how-to-consume-data-from-an-API-using-react/index.md

-React is a popular platform for creating rich and interactive single page web applications.
-Some of the major companies that use react include Facebook, Twitter, and Airbnb.
-Therefore, knowing React, particularly how to consume data from an API, can be a positive addition to your CV.

-### Introduction

-Application Programming Interface, denoted by `API`, allows developers to access and use data from third parties.
+Application Programming Interface (API), allows developers to access and use data from third parties.
 Today, there are many free and paid APIs.
 For example, some APIs provide information about movies, animals, weather, and even financial records.
-Many developers prefer APIs because it helps save significant resources.
-Therefore, the time that could have been spent building a back-end application can be invested in other applications.
-In `React`, using an API allows developers to focus on the front-side application.
+Many developers prefer APIs because it helps save time and resources.
+The time that could have been spent building a back-end application can be invested elsewhere.
+In React, using an API allows developers to focus on the front-side application.
 This means that they have enough time to create a visually appealing website.

+The goal of this tutorial is to create a React application that consumes data from an API.

 ### Prerequisites

 To follow along in this tutorial, you must have:

- - Some knowledge in using React and Bootstrap.
+ - Basic knowledge in using React and Bootstrap.

- - npm installed on your computer.
+ - Node.js installed in your computer.

- - Node.js server.

-### Goal

-To create a react application that consumes data from an API

-Now that we have got the introduction out of the way, let's jump into the cool stuff.

 ### Step 1 – Understand the data coming from the API

 Before creating any react web application, it's vital to evaluate the type of information presented by the API.
 Some of the areas to look at include `variables names,` `types,` `dates,` and `arrays.` Data from an API is commonly presented in a `JSON` format.
 This makes it much easier for it to be consumed in the application.

 In this tutorial, we will be using [omdapi](http://www.omdbapi.com/).
 One needs a valid key to gain access to this API.
 This key can be generated from the omdapi website and looks something like this `cebd9b53`.

 The `key` is included in the `API` request, as shown.